bhargavcreolestudios/shootsta-demo/README.md

 **intro**
 ```
-there are two directories listed here. one is for
+there are two directories listed. one is for
 node server where we are going to upload a video.
 our server side API logic is also listed there.